Your Questions Answered

 The President, as Commander in Chief of the Irish Defence Forces, is served by Aides-de-Camp.
 The Aides-de-Camp assist the President with his day to day presidential duties, accompany the President on official public engagements in Ireland and on State Visits abroad and represent the President at funeral and on State occasions.
 There is an ADC on duty 24/7 at Áras an Uachtaráin.

 President Michael D. Higgins’ birthday is on the 18th April.

-What are the names of the President’s dogs?
+What is the name of the President’s dog?

 How can I visit Áras an Uachtaráin?

 There are public tours of Áras an Uachtaráin on Saturdays.
 Saturday Tours are operated by the Office of Public Works.
 Visitors should park in the Phoenix Park Visitors Centre. (see map).